A Serious Disease Of Honey Bees

 In my opinion the best source of information is supplied by the National Bee Unit.
 This will be as good and up-to-date as possible.
 Please consult it and the "Foul Brood" page that can be accessed by the button on the top left

-This page has been compiled using information from the NBU website.
+This page has been compiled using information from the NBU website and elsewhere.